 It is natural to want to protect your child from the news of the diagnosis, but children are quick to listen, observe and learn.
 Doctor’s visits, tests, and absences from school or activities will let them know that something is different.
 Talking openly about the tumour will help your child to be less anxious and to feel more in control.
 What you tell your child will depend on their age and knowledge.
 See below.

 Children this young do not understand illness, but will react to being separated from you and changes in routine.
 They may not be able to talk about it, but they often pick up on physical and emotional changes.
 Toddlers like to have control over their environment.

 Children in this age group are beginning to understand the difference between being well and being sick.
 They often believe their actions can make things happen.

 By this age some children know about cancer, but may not know its causes.
 They may fill in the gaps with their own theories.
 They can understand what cancer cells are.

 Many teenagers have an adult understanding of cancer and often want detailed information.
 They are starting to separate from the family.
-This is a vulnerable time, as they don’t want to appear different to their peers.
+This is a vulnerable time, as they don’t want to appear different from their peers.